lizardfs/documentation/source/adminguide/basic_configuration.rst

 This disables unneeded features from the mount which gives a slight performance increase especially in case of many chunks.
-It also increases the size of the directories gives lizardfs more space in to put its data.
+It also increases the size of the directories gives LizardFS more space in to put its data.

-Depending on the hardware you use and ifyou are utilising caching RAID controllers, it could make sense to adjust the scheduler on your filesystems.
+Depending on the hardware you use and if you are utilizing caching RAID controllers, it could make sense to adjust the scheduler on your filesystems.
 How you do a that is documented here: